avivz450/weather-api/readme.md

 # Weather Condition API

 This API written in Node.js using TypeScript.\
-The API interacts with tomorrow.io weather API to get weather condition timeline . \
+The API interacts with tomorrow.io weather API to get weather conditions' timeline. \
 In the `app-config.json`  you can modify some configurations if you need (like host and port).

 ## Prerequisites